damalialutfiani/Quizz-on-codecademy/Learn Microsoft Excel for Data Analysis-Lesson2 Visualizing Data.md

 4. Which of the following data would be the most appropriate to use for a scatterplot?

--	**Temperature and sales in 150 ice cream stores**
+    a.  **Temperature and sales in 150 ice cream stores**
--	Average gas price over the last 10 years.
+    b.
+Average gas price over the last 10 years.
--	Number of pets owned by 200 households
+    c.
+Number of pets owned by 200 households
--	Eye color and hair color of 100 people.
+    d.
+Eye color and hair color of 100 people.